dan05011991/docs/selenium-hub.md

 - scale executors to a feasible number on each node and replicate this across available machines

 Known issues with this solution:
-- Tests have to be written to run in isolation - not share variables between tests
+- Tests have to be written to run in isolation - should not share variables between tests

 ## Solution